Dartadaar/wzukowski_com_webpage/README.md

 ## Thing to implement

-- smartphone UI for "Get in touch" and "pieces" sections
+- smartphone UI for "Get in touch" sections
-- links for the pieces
 - email send button (quickfix with a link)
 - adaptive height "Get in touch" section